-Book Publishing Has A Major Sexual Harassment Problem, According To An Online Survey Taken In The U.K.
+Book Publishing Has A Major Sexual Harassment Problem, This UK Survey Shows

 A new survey out of the U.K. shows that the book trade has a sexual harassment problem.
 The Bookseller conducted an anonymous, online poll during the first week of November, the purpose of which was to explore the impact of sexual harassment on the books industry, particularly in the aftermath of the Harvey Weinstein scandal.
 Nearly 400 people responded, and more than half of them — "54% of women and 34% of men" — said they had experienced unwanted touching, advances, or other sexual contact.
 Additionally, "[t]wo respondents to the survey said that they had been raped."